Truthful ownership transfer with expert advice: Blending mechanism design with and without money: Warmup: Ordinal mechanisms

 \section{Warmup: Ordinal mechanisms}

 We will consider several classes of truthful mechanisms depending on the level of information that they use.
-Let us warm up with some easy results on ordinal mechanisms, i.e. mechanisms which do not use the exact values of the expert's report and the bids but only their relative order.
+Let us warm up with some easy results on ordinal mechanisms, which do not use the exact values of the expert's report and the bids, but only their relative order.
 It turns out that the best possible approximation ratio of such mechanisms is $3/2$ and is achieved by two symmetric mechanisms, one depending only on the ordinal information provided by the expert (expert-ordinal), while the other depends only on the relation between the bids (bid-ordinal).

-The expert-ordinal mechanism EOM selects the expert's favourite and second best option with probabilities $2/3$ and $1/3$, respectively.
-Symmetrically, the bid-ordinal mechanism BOM selects the high- and low-bidder with probabilities $2/3$ and $1/3$, respectively.
+The expert-ordinal mechanism EOM selects the expert's favorite option with probability $2/3$ and her second best option with probability $1/3$.
+Symmetrically, the bid-ordinal mechanism BOM selects the high-bidder with probability $2/3$ and the low-bidder with probability $1/3$.
 As we show next, both EOM and BOM are optimal among all ordinal mechanisms.

 \begin{theorem} Mechanisms EOM and BOM are truthful and have approximation ratio at most $3/2$. \end{theorem}